Identifying A Spark: How To Recognize Chemistry Between Two People

 The chemistry between people is mutual if there is reciprocity.
 It is usually noticeable right off the bat.
 There is that special spark, that special something, that people feel when there is chemistry, and it happens on both sides.

-There are times when people sometimes build chemistry or develop chemistry over time as they get to know each other.
-Some signs that show great chemistry are lots of direct eye contact, body language such as facing each other while talking, wanting to be close and touch each other, and the desire to keep talking all the time.
+There are times when people build chemistry in different forms or develop interpersonal chemistry over time as they get to know each other.
+Some signs that show great chemistry are lots of direct eye contact and body language, such as facing each other while talking, wanting to be close and touch each other, getting attracted to one another, and the desire to keep talking about what the person likes, interests, and other things all the time.

 What is unspoken attraction?

 Unspoken attraction is when two people have chemistry without speaking about it.
-When you experience chemistry, the attraction is based on feeling, and it can be subtle or quite obvious, based on physical behaviors.
-This is romantic or emotional chemistry that intuitively happens, and both people feel it.
+When a person experiences chemistry, the attraction is based on a sense of feeling, and it can be subtle or quite obvious based on physical behaviors.
+This is romantic or emotional chemistry that intuitively happens, and both people feel it whether they bond or not.

-How do you know if someone is thinking about you sexually?
+How do you know if a person is thinking about you sexually?

-There’s a good chance that if you have physical chemistry with someone, they think about you sexually.
+There’s a good chance that if you have physical chemistry with someone, they spend time thinking about you sexually.
 You will likely see it in how they look at you if they have a sexual attraction to you.
-They may give you flirty stares and might even stare at you to the point where you feel like they are imagining you without clothes on.
-They might check you out when you walk away, such as when you get up to go to the bathroom during dinner.
+They may give you flirty stares and might even stare at you to the point where you feel like they are imagining you in different forms of underwear, without clothes on, or worse, want to have sex with you.
+They are spending time checking you out when you walk away, such as when you get up to go to the bathroom during dinner.

-When there’s chemistry between people, things can feel hot and heavy.
+When there’s chemistry between people, things can feel hot and heavy at any moment, even if there is no interaction yet.
 This can build up romantic chemistry, especially if there hasn’t been any sexual intimacy up to that point.
 If they haven’t told you they think about you sexually, you may wonder.
 Trust your gut and believe that if there’s chemistry, you will know.

-The chemistry between people often feels new and exciting.
-There is a spark and it can be a whole-body feeling similar to electricity.
-When you have great chemistry, you might experience a racing heartbeat when they are around or close to you.
-If things are new, you might also feel nervous but in a good way– like butterflies in your stomach.
-When there’s chemistry, you might easily blush or giggle a lot and feel giddy.
-You might also feel very comfortable with that person and not worry about what you say or what you do.
+In this article, you have learned that the chemistry between people often feels new and exciting.
+There is a spark and connection when interaction is made; it can be a whole body that feels similar to electricity.
+In many cases, when you have great chemistry, you might experience a racing heartbeat and a busy brain when that person is around or close to you.
+If things are new, you might also spend time feeling nervous, but in a good way– like butterflies in your stomach.
+When there’s chemistry, you might relate to others who easily blush or giggle a lot, feel giddy, and feel unexplainable fun or happiness inside you.
+You might also feel very comfortable and attracted to that person, hope to spend a longer time with him/her, build a new relationship, share the same interests, and not worry about what you say or do during interaction because respect is there.

 Questions to ask your therapist about romantic chemistry